mhos/puzzle-game-ha/README.md

 - Fallback puzzles will be used if AI fails

 ### Dashboard Not Loading
-- Files should auto-copy to `config/www/community/puzzle_game/`
-- Access at `/local/community/puzzle_game/dashboard.html`
-- Check browser console for errors
+- Ensure card-mod is installed from HACS
+- Verify the dashboard URL is `puzzle-game`
+- Check that View Assist navigates to `/puzzle-game/game`
+- Dashboard YAML is in `config/www/community/puzzle_game/puzzle-game-dashboard.yaml`

 ### Voice Commands Not Working
 - Verify the blueprint automation is enabled